magnars/kaocha-runner.el/README.md

     Face used to highlight warning messages.

-You can also customise the tests, failure, and details window heights by setting the following custom vars to the desired value:
+You can also customise the tests, failure, and output window heights by setting the following custom vars to the desired value:

 - `kaocha-runner-ongoing-tests-win-min-height`